kndunlap/tcga-explorer/README.md

 ```
 <img width="1324" alt="image" src="https://github.com/kndunlap/tcga-explorer/assets/61035909/4803d98f-4800-491b-81d1-d71e34883bee">

-# Function 2 - scatter_facet() - This one makes scatter plots of 2 genes for all 36 cancer types.
+# Function 2 - scatter_facet() - (TEST) This one makes scatter plots of 2 genes for all 36 cancer types.
 This function takes advantage of the facet_wrap() function in ggplot2.
 You will input two genes, and get 36 "mini-scatter plots", one for each cancer type.

 ```